cibseven/cibseven-docker/README.md

 variable `TZ`.

 ```
-docker run -d --name camunda -p 8080:8080 \
+docker run -d --name cibseven -p 8080:8080 \
            -e TZ=Europe/Berlin \
-          camunda/camunda-bpm-platform:latest
+          cibseven/cibseven:latest
 ```

 ## Build

-You can build a Docker image for a given Camunda Platform version and distribution yourself.
+You can build a Docker image for a given CIB seven version and distribution yourself.
 Make sure to adjust the [settings.xml](settings.xml) and remove the `camunda-nexus` mirror (no matter if you are building a community or enterprise edition).
 If you want to build the enterprise edition (EE),